abhijitpai000/predictive_lead_scoring/README.md

 `pip install -r requirements.txt`

 **Note**
-For make_dataset() to work, please place the raw data (.csv from data source) in the 'datasets' directory.
+* For make_dataset(), please place the raw data (bank-additional -> bank-additional-full.csv from data source) in the 'datasets' directory.